Obituary of Robert William McBain

 Dad, you helped create amazing memories for us all.
 We will miss you but are happy that you are reunited with Mom.
 We know that’s what you wanted.

 We are touched by the support that we are receiving from all our extended family and friends.
-We feel truly blessed!To send flowers to the family of Robert McBain, please visit Tribute Store
+We feel truly blessed!To send flowers to the family or plant a tree in memory of Robert McBain, please visit Tribute Store